bvladoiu/prisma-editor/README.md

 # Prisma Editor - Developer Guide

-React Sucks!
-A Kotlin Multiplatform project for editing static content.
+A Kotlin Multiplatform project for editing static content with a component-based architecture.

 ## Project Structure